lilNewbie/Diabetic-Retinopathy-Classification/README.md

 - Using convertScaleAbs() function from OpenCV
 - Up-sampling the training dataset by merging images
 - Preprocessing using the ImageDataGenerator from Keras

+### Up-sampling methods used
+- Random Flipping
+- Using a duplicate
+- Merging two images
+### Merging function
+* The **Merge function** merges two similar images belonging to the same class.
+* Each image is named as 'xxxxx_left.jpg' or 'xxxxx_right.jpg'.
+Similarity of the image is decided using the filename to identify left and right eyeballs.
+* The two chosen images are added using the [cv2.addWeighted()](https://docs.opencv.org/4.x/d2/de8/group__core__array.html#gafafb2513349db3bcff51f54ee5592a19) function.